The Spider Roll: How to Tempura Fry Soft Shell Crab

 Wiping off your knife after slicing the Spider Roll

-4. Rotate each piece diagonally by approximately 45 degrees and place the roll onto a plate:
+4. Rotate each piece diagonally by approximately 45 degrees and place the roll onto a plate

 Plating the Spider Roll

-5. *Optional Step* You may then top the roll with some Eel Sauce and garnish it with wasabi & ginger!
+5. Optional Step You may top the roll with some Eel Sauce and garnish it with wasabi & ginger!

 Saucing the Spider Roll